 Carol is an active supporter of her community and supports countless charitable endeavors.
 Each year, she and her team leads the planning committee for the Tower of Toys holiday fundraiser which collects toys for disadvantaged children.
 She serves annually as a Make-A-Wish NH table captain and actively supports the Perkins School for the Blind, including funding in perpetuity the organization’s annual Jesse Isabelle Spirit Award to recognize a child with great passion and spirit.
 For over six years, she has volunteered her time and compassion as an educational surrogate for a 17-year-old girl in foster care.
 Carol has also served on the Challenger Sports NH board of directors, was honored to be the keynote survivor speaker of the American Heart Association’s Go Red For Women Luncheon in 2017, and a supporter of both New Hampshire Association for the Blind and Compassionate Friends.
 She also conducts countless fundraisers through her diners and provides generous donations for a wide variety of causes.

-In this role, Jamie is responsible for maintaining consistency throughout each of the diner’s locations and will work closely with general managers to assure company policies and procedures are being met.
-She will also have a part in monitoring the diner’s budgets and expenditures.
 Jamie joined Red Arrow Diner in 2012 as a third-shift server at the company’s Manchester location.
 She was promoted to General Manager of the location in 2015, where she was responsible for managing employee scheduling, maintaining food and supply orders, regularly interacting with customers to assure the food and service was to their liking, and working closely with servers, cooks and other staff to make sure company procedures were being followed.Prior to joining Red Arrow Diner, worked as a host in a chain restaurant for five years before she began bartending at a Nashua banquet facility.
 She was recruited by a former Red Arrow Diner general manager to work at the diner as a third-shift server and then began her tenure at the Manchester landmark.
 Jamie’s management roles made her realize how much of an extended family she has at the Red Arrow Diner.
-She loves working with owners George Lawrence and Carol Lawrence-Erickson as well as Chief Operations Officer Amanda Wihby.
+She loves working with owners George Lawrence and Carol Lawrence as well as Chief Operations Officer Amanda Wihby.

-Jamie currently lives in Nashua with her fiancé and their five children.
+Jamie currently lives in Nashua with her husband and their five children.
 She is very involved in her kids’ lives and enjoys spending time with her family.

-From left to right: Tyler Isabelle, Carol Lawrence-Erickson, George Lawrence.
+From left to right: Tyler Isabelle, Carol Lawrence, George Lawrence.